 While the cost of living in Switzerland makes for grim reading, this is sure to cheer you up: Swiss unemployment rates are low, salaries are high and working conditions exemplary.

 You are finally off the hook!
 It is safe to say that you are now a certified expert in how to move to Switzerland from the UK.
-If you are still hungry for more information, continue exploring the Sirelo website.
+If you are still hungry for more information, continue exploring the Sirelo by checking the links below.

 For the meantime, take it easy.
 Oh, and don’t forget to add the annual Swiss Hot-Air Balloon festival to your calendar – what more could this wonderful country offer?